Backend Python Engineer · Lima, Perú · Open to Remote

 Async file processing (CSV/Excel) with Celery and Redis.
 Decouples requests from heavy jobs, with status dashboard for upload history and task tracking.
 Production-style retry patterns.

-Medical data management backend handling ~1,000 new records/day.
-Secure JWT access control, structured data workflows, and Jinja2 UI layer.
+Medical data management backend handling ~1,000 new records/day across Hospitalización, Emergencias, Quirófano, and Neonatología.
+Secure JWT access control, structured data workflows, full digital replacement of paper forms.

 Automated daily email delivery with multi-role accounts (free/premium), email confirmation, admin dashboard, retries, and cron scheduling.
 Deployed to production.